 One of the most common questions we get is if you can complete your naturopathic medical education online.
 While some prerequisites may be taken online, the degree itself is hands-on training to become a doctor.
-Completion of any online naturopathic medical program does not confer eligibility for licensure as a naturopathic doctor in any jurisdiction that formally recognizes naturopathic doctors.
+Completion of any fully online naturopathic medical program does not confer eligibility for licensure as a naturopathic doctor in any jurisdiction that formally recognizes naturopathic doctors.
 Jurisdictions that regulate naturopathic doctors require completion of an accredited, in-residence, doctoral level program that includes hands-on, supervised, clinical training.
 Furthermore, graduates of online programs are neither qualified nor eligible to sit for the Naturopathic Physicians Licensing Examinations (NPLEX), the passage of which is also a requirement for regulation.
 Accredited naturopathic programs may offer telemedicine and a portion of courses in hybrid or online versions, however the bulk of the training is in person and hands on.

 Myth #2: Naturopathic medicine is not scientific or evidenced-based.